Mjz86/C_colon/mcc.md

 * note :
-the new operator in the context-type has 2 variants , one is thread safe( safe to call concurrently) , the other is not.
+the new operator in the context-type has 4 variants ( yes/no async safe , yes/no thread safe ) , one is thread safe( safe to call concurrently) , the other is not. the thread unsafe one has a memory region per thread, the async unsafe one has a memory region per acync-smi-thread,